How to Make Linzer Cookies

 • 1 and 1/2 teaspoons pure vanilla extract

-• 2 Tablespoons (16g) confectionersโ€™ย sugar, for dusting
+• 2 Tablespoons confectionersโ€™ย sugar, for dusting

 Instructions

-3. In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and remaining 1/3 cup (67g) brown sugar together on high speed until completely smooth and creamy, about 2 minutes.
+3. In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until completely smooth and creamy, about 3 minutes.
+(Hereโ€™s a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add the egg and vanilla extract, and beat on high speed until combined, about 1 minute.
-Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.
+Scrape down the sides and bottom of the bowl and beat again as needed to combine.

 5. Divide the dough into 2 equal portions, gently flatten into discs, and wrap each in plastic wrap.
-Chill the discs in the refrigerator for at least 3 hours (and up to 4 days).
-If chilling for longer than 3 hours, allow to sit at room temperature for at least 30 minutes before rolling because the dough will be quite hard.
+Chill the discs in the refrigerator for at least 3 hours and up to 4 days.ย

 8. Using a 1-inch round or fluted cookie cutter, cut a hole into the center of 32 of the circles.
 Letโ€™s call these 32 cookies the โ€œdonut cookiesโ€ because of that center hole.